What’s Included

 Syllabus

-The 10 week Master Class curriculum was developed for seasoned and beginning screenwriters alike.
-Each week there is a focus on mastering a different area of the screenwriting craft.
+The 10 week Master Class curriculum was developed for seasoned and beginning screenwriters alike — complete beginners to Emmy-winner writers take our classes.
+Most of class time will be spent going through students’ stories.
+In addition, each week there is a focus on mastering a different area of the screenwriting craft, and Jill will cover the following material.

 Week 1